spectrum-finance/docs/docs/2-protocol-overview/amm.md

 ## Constant Function Market Makers (CFMM, classical AMM pools)

-Classical AMM pools are based on Constant Product formula which is `x*y=c`, where `x` and `y` are deposits on tokens X and Y respectively and `c` is their product which has to remain constant after swap operations.
+Classical AMM pools are based on Constant Product formula which is `x * y = k`, where `x` and `y` are deposits on tokens X and Y respectively and `k` is their product which has to remain constant after swap operations.
 CFMMs provide liquidity across the entire price range.

 ![crmm](/img/protocol-overview/amm/1.png)